 In the financial industry, Mr. Powell earned a Chartered Market Technician (CMT) designation and served as Senior Market Strategist for Neovest Trading from 1995-2004.
 Afterwards, he established Technical Tactics, a research and consulting firm serving institutional fund managers.
 Mr. Powell also served as Senior Vice-President at Lowry Research Corp.
 As an educator, Mr. Powell taught “Technical Analysis for Stocks” at Georgia Tech over several years.
 Mr. Powell holds a Bachelors of Business Administration in Management from Georgia State University.

 Mr. Lindsay a co-founder of Uranium Energy Corp. has served as Chairman of the Company since December 2005.
 Mr. Lindsay was a founder of AZCO Mining and served as chairman, president and CEO of AZCO from 1992 to 2000.
 The company was listed on the Toronto and American Stock Exchanges.
 During his tenure at AZCO, the Company sold the Sanchez copper deposit to Phelps Dodge for $55 million and established a joint venture with Phelps Dodge on the Piedras Verdes copper deposit with 2.1 billion pounds of copper reserves.
 Mr. Lindsay also co-founded Anatolia Minerals Development and New Oroperu Resources, two publicly traded companies with significant gold discoveries.
 Mr. Lindsay has been chairman of TapImmune since December 2005 and has helped reorganize the company and arranged for the acquisition of the technology from The University of British Columbia.

-Ivan Obolensky has 40 years experience in the investment banking business as a financial analyst, with specific expertise in the defense aerospace, oil and gas, nuclear power, metals and minerals, publishing and high technology industries.
-He has been an executive of several investment banks, including Sterling Grace & Co., Jesup, Josephthal & Co., Dominick and Dominick, Inc., Middendorf Colgate, and CB Richard Ellis Mosley Hallgarten and Wellington Shields & Co.
+Ivan Obolensky has 40 years’ experience in the investment banking business as a financial analyst, with specific expertise in the defense aerospace, oil and gas, nuclear power, metals and minerals, publishing and high technology industries.
+He has been an executive of several investment banks, including Sterling Grace & Co., Jesup, Josephthal & Co., Dominick and Dominick, Inc., Middendorf Colgate, CB Richard Ellis Mosley Hallgarten and Wellington Shields & Co.
 LLC.
-Currently, Mr. Obolensky is a Vice President of Wellington Shields & Co.
-LLC, an Investment Bank and Member of the New York Stock Exchange.
+Currently, Mr. Obolensky is a senior associate of the Scott Abraham Investment Group, with Raymond James & Associates, Inc.